April 7, 2021

 Most of our appointments will continue to be by telephone or video for the foreseeable future.
 We are not offering routine care at this time.
+Please follow guidelines provided to you by your physician or staff member as this process remains fluid.
 While we appreciate you may prefer to see your provider in person, we need to expand in-person visits gradually and with great consideration and responsibility ensuring we follow all guidelines.

 To protect other patients, our staff, and our doctors, we ask that you please CALL first and we will provide direction from there.